 In some cases, your console itself could be faulty.
 If this is the case, your only option is to send the console back to Microsoft for a replacement or a repair.
 In order to do this, use the Xbox product registration tool and input your system’s serial number.
 It’s located all the way to the right on the back of the Xbox One X and is labeled “SN.”

 - Before you pack your Xbox One X to send back, however, you will want to check the power cable.
 A handful of users who encountered their system spontaneously turning off were able to fix the issue by swapping out the included cable for a third-party cable.
-Because the Xbox One X uses an internal power supply, the basic Nyko AC power cord sold at GameStop is reportedly compatible — it also works with the PlayStation 4.
+Because the Xbox One X uses an internal power supply, the basic Nyko AC power cord sold at GameStop is reportedly compatible — and it also works with the PlayStation 4.
 Unfortunately, unlike the original Xbox One, if your power supply is faulty, you won’t be able to swap it out.

 - If you previously owned the Xbox One S, users have also reported success with that console’s power cable.
 It is identical to the one included with the Xbox One X.